How to Keep Website Visitors Around Longer

 If your website is full of animated images, flashing buttons or is generally cluttered, you’re going to be better off with a sleeker design.
-This isn’t 1997. use different methods to optimise your website; whether this be through SEO or clickfunnels marketplace to directly attract and target your target audience, your website needs to be optimised.
+This isn’t 1997. use different methods to optimise your website.
 You only have a few seconds to convince people to stick around.
 Make it count.

 Reduce the number of fonts

 If you have more than 2 or maybe 3 fonts max, you’re doing it wrong.
 Reduce the number of fonts and you’ll immediately make an improvement in your website’s design.

 Is your font too small?
 Smashing Magazine, a leading web design resource, suggested that anything under 16 px may be too small.
 If visitors can’t read your website, they aren’t going to stick around.

 Add some white space

 No one is going to read a wall of text.
 Break it up a bit and make it easier to read.
 Better yet, include headings, sub headings and lists to break it up further.
 Everyone loves a good list.